Cihat Arslan

-Cihat Arslan (Džihad Redžović, born 9 February 1970) is a Turkish football manager and former player who was most recently the head coach of 1.
-Lig club Ankaragücü.
+Cihat Arslan (Džihad Redžović, born 9 February 1970) is a Turkish football manager and former player who is the head coach of TFF 2.
+Lig club Şanlıurfaspor.
 He is of Bosniak descent and his family roots came from Sandžak.

 Managerial career

 In December 2015, Arslan was named manager of Süper Lig side Akhisarspor in the 2015–16 season.
 He was sacked on 1 September 2016, but was once again Akhisarspor manager from 2018 to 2019.

 In February 2019, he became the new manager of Bosnian Premier League club Čelik Zenica.
 After the end of the 2018–19 Bosnian Premier League, Arslan decided to leave Čelik.

 In February 2020, he became the new manager of TFF Second League club Manisa.